Deathlike Dawn – Among the Graves of the Archetypes

 Label: Nuclear Blast / Release date: 19th April 2024

 The British Doom Metal legends released their previous album The Ghost of Orion just days before the pandemic paralyzed the world in 2020.
-It was an important album for the band, because it came out after five years of not releasing new music, the longest period between two albums in the band’s almost three-decade-long career.
+It was an important album for the band, because it came out after five years of not releasing new music, the longest period between two albums in the band’s over three-decade-long career.

 The album was also important, because it was their first album not to be released by Peaceville Records.
 At the same time, that Nuclear Blast debut was also an album that boldly explored the more approachable side of My Dying Bride’s musical spectrum.